NixOS/nixpkgs/doc/languages-frameworks/dart.section.md

 }
 ```

+### Patching dependencies {#ssec-dart-applications-patching-dependencies}

+Some Dart packages require patches or build environment changes.
+Package derivations can be customised with the `customSourceBuilders` argument.

+A collection of such customisations can be found in Nixpkgs, in the `development/compilers/dart/package-source-builders` directory.

+This allows fixes for packages to be shared between all applications that use them.
+It is strongly recommended to add to this collection instead of including fixes in your application derivation itself.

 ### Running executables from dev_dependencies {#ssec-dart-applications-build-tools}

 Many Dart applications require executables from the `dev_dependencies` section in `pubspec.yaml` to be run before building them.